vmware/differential-datalog/doc/tutorial/tutorial.md

 ### Extern functions

-DDlog is not a Turing-complete programming language.
-(In particular, it lacks loops, recursion, and inductive data types.)
-If needed, such computations must be implemented as *extern* functions.
+Functions that cannot be easily expressed in DDlog can be implemented as *extern* functions.
 Currently these must be written in Rust; the Rust implementation may in turn invoke implementations in C or any other language.

 For instance, DDlog does not provide a substring function.
 We can declare such a function as `extern`: